 In this darkly comic novel, Clown Girl lives in Baloneytown, a neighborhood so run down and penniless that drugs, balloon animals, and even rubber chickens contribute to the local currency.
-Against a backdrop of petty crime, Clown Girl struggles to find her place in the world of high art; she has dreams of greatness and calls on the masters, Charlie Chaplin, Kafka, and da Vinci for inspiration.
-But all is not art in her life: in an effort to support herself and her under-employed performance-artist boyfriend, she is drawn into the world of paying jobs, and finds herself unwittingly turned into a “corporate clown,” trapped in a cycle of meaningless, high paid gigs which veer dangerously close, then closer to prostitution.
-Using the lens of clown life to illuminate a struggle between artistic integrity and an economic reality, Monica Drake has created a novel that embraces the high comedy of early film stars – most notably Chaplin and W.C.
+Against a backdrop of petty crime, Clown Girl struggles to find her place in the world of high art; she has dreams of greatness and calls on the masters—Charlie Chaplin, Kafka, and da Vinci—for inspiration.
+But all is not art in her life: in an effort to support herself and her under-employed performance-artist boyfriend, she is drawn into the world of paying jobs, and finds herself unwittingly turned into a “corporate clown,” trapped in a cycle of meaningless, high paid gigs that veer dangerously close, then closer, to prostitution.
+Using the lens of clown life to illuminate a struggle between artistic integrity and an economic reality, Monica Drake has created a novel that embraces the high comedy of early film stars, most notably Chaplin and W.C.
 Fields.
-At the same time Drake manages to raise questions about issues of class, gender, economics and prejudice.
-This debut novel is an stunning blend of the bizarre, the humorous, and the gritty.
+At the same time, Drake manages to raise questions about issues of class, gender, economics, and prejudice.
+This debut novel is a stunning blend of the bizarre, the humorous, and the gritty.
 The novel resists easy classification but is completely accessible to a general audience.

 Women age—hell, people age—but the issues women face while aging are complicated, and these complications are finely brought to bear in Monica Drake’s The Stud Book.
 The novel follows the friendships of four women of a certain age, all with...Forward

 My husband, my daughter, and I tolerate a fork in our drawer that doesn’t match the rest of the flatware.
 Nobody uses it.
 I never put this fork in the dishwasher.
 It stays clean.
 It’s totally lonely, and I don’t know where it came from.
 Maybe...Forward

 Monica Drake and the Stranger Issue to Remember, by Charles Mudede